REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ### Where to find it
 - Enrichment functions and external API call functions appear in the model’s `.rune` files, marked with `enrichment` and `external_api` so you can easily identify them.
-- These functions can be placed anywhere in the model – they don’t have to live in a specific namespace.
+- These functions can be placed anywhere in the model – they don’t have to live in a specific namespace, though it's best to contain them in the DRR enrichment namespace e.g. `drr.enrichment.*`.

 ### How to implement – 2 options
 You can include the DRR Java code for enrichment and API call functions as a dependency in your project (using tools like Maven or Gradle).
 Or you can [download it directly from Rosetta](https://docs.rosetta-technology.io/rosetta/rosetta-products/1-workspace/#download-workspace).
 In either case: